vikmanatusEurelis/react-native-splash-screen/README.md

 A splash screen API for react-native which can programatically hide and show the splash screen.
 Works on iOS and Android.

+## 🗒 Notes

+Please note that this version is only a fork with a small fix to make the library compatible with `react-native >= 0.64`

+Link of original thread is available [here](https://github.com/crazycodeboy/react-native-splash-screen/pull/521)
 ## Content

 - [Changes](#changes)